makersmakingchange/Twitch-Switch/README.md

 <!---
 INSTRUCTIONS
 This is a markdown template for creating the README.md file in a GitHub repository.
 This file is rendered and displayed automatically when someone visits the repository.

-This document includes helper text that will not be displayed when rendered.
-Any text between the less-than sign + exclamation mark + three hyphen-minus (<!---) and matching three hyphen-minus + greater-than sign will not be displayed.
-This helper text can be deleted once the corresponding section is completed.

-This template has a number of fields that can be searched and replaced with other text:
- - Twitch_Switch Replace this with filename-friendly version of the device with underscores. e.g., Open_Wobble_Switch
- - Twitch Switch Replace this with the human-readable name of the device with spaces. e.g., Open Wobble Switch
- - Stan Cassidy Center for Rehabilitation Replace this with the person or organization responsible for the design. e.g., John Doe.
- - https://github.com/makersmakingchange/Twitch-Switch Replace this with the web address for the repository. e.g., (e.g., https://github.com/makersmakingchange/Open-Wobble-Switch))
- - <MMCWebLink> This is an alphanumeric id for the Makers Making Change Website. e.g., 01tJR000000698oYAA.
-This will come from MMC staff.
  --->

  <!---